mainkoon81/Alteryx-project-00-BA/README.md

 -----------------------------------------------------------------------------------------------
-##  Project 00.
-Preparing school data
+##  Project 00. preparing school data
 __Issue:__ A school district wants to predict the per pupil costs of a school based on some high level summary data about the school.
 This way they’ll have a good estimation of how well a school is managing its costs relative to what the model would predict.
 Let's prepare the data for modelling.

 __Data Understanding:__ The CSV files contain data for two different school districts.